-Stephanie King started piano lessons at the age of 5 and at age 12 began studying under renowned Japanese pianist, Professor Aiko Onishi.
-She has a Bachelor’s degree in Piano Performance from San Jose State University, and a Master’s degree in Music, along with a certification to teach K-12 music, from Lewis & Clark College in Portland, Oregon
+Stephanie LaMotte started piano lessons at the age of 5 and at age 12 began studying under renowned Japanese pianist, Professor Aiko Onishi.
+She has a Bachelor’s degree in Piano Performance from San Jose State University, and a Master’s degree in Music, along with a certification to teach K-12 music, from Lewis & Clark College in Portland, Oregon.

 She worked closely as personal assistant and accompanist to acclaimed choral director Charlene Archibeque, and played the piano for a number of years for the Oregon Ballet School.
 She became certified to teach Kindermusik, and opened her own music studio.
 Stephanie taught band, choir, and orchestra in the public schools at the middle and high school levels, and was the Creative Arts Director in charge of vocal and instrumental music, drama, dance, visual and technical arts for a large metropolitan church in Portland, Oregon.

 After moving to Sisters, Oregon, she accompanied for the semi-professional ensemble, Bend Camerata, and held the position of Music Director and Organist at The Church of the Transfiguration.